julian-urbano/irj2015-reliability/README.md

 * `src/` Source code in R.
 * `scratch/` Temporary files generated in the process.

-## How to replicate the results in the paper
+## How to reproduce the results in the paper

 It takes several days to run all the code, so it is ready to use an SGE cluster, parallelizing across collections, measures and assumptions.
 You can still run everything on a single machine using just one core. **It is important that you always run from the base directory**.